 The first of these, DAI, is the one you can use to borrow and lend different cryptocurrencies.
 It has a steady value of 1 US Dollar, so it would take a financial meltdown to seriously disrupt its value.
 DAI is an ERC20 token, which refers to a set of standards used by developers to make tokens on the Ethereum blockchain.
 If you take out a loan on the MakerDAO platform, the protocol creates DAI tokens.
 These are the tokens that users borrow and repay.
 Once borrowed, it can be used for online purchases similar to many other cryptocurrencies.

-While DAI are the frontend of the MakerDAO system, MKR is used to maintain the system, stabilizing the price of DAI and voting on the operation of the system.
+While DAI is the frontend of the MakerDAO system, MKR is used to maintain the system, stabilizing the price of DAI and voting on the operation of the Maker system.
 By holding MKR, a user has some say over how the MakerDAO system operates.
 MKR also counters fluctuations in the price of DAI.
 If the price of DAI falls too low, MKR is created, likewise, if it rises too high, MKR is destroyed.

-MKR holders also gain voting rights proportional to the amount of MKR they hold.
+MKR holders gain voting rights proportional to the amount of MKR they hold.
 MKR holders vote on features of MakerDAO such as the amount of collateral needed for a CDP.
 Participating in these votes isn’t just a way for users to influence the platform; voting gives rewards in the form of additional MKR tokens.
-These tokens could then be resold for profit or held and used to gain greater influence over MKR votes.
+These tokens can then be resold for profit or held and used to gain greater influence over MKR votes.

 How is Maker different from Bitcoin?

 Maker is very different from Bitcoin.
 Bitcoin was created as a peer-to-peer payments network.
 This means that it can be used for online transactions.
-Its blockchain maintains a digital ledger that keeps track of how much Bitcoin individual users have and hides the identities of those users behind a complex combination of letters and numbers known as a public address.
+Its blockchain maintains a digital ledger that keeps track of how much bitcoin individual users have and hides the identities of those users behind a complex combination of letters and numbers known as a public address.
 Bitcoin also functions as a store of value, not unlike gold.
-To mint a new Bitcoin, computers solve complex mathematical puzzles, using up a lot of memory and energy in the process.
+To mint new bitcoin, computers solve complex mathematical puzzles, using up a lot of memory and energy in the process.
 This is a process called mining.
-The energy used in mining costs money, as does the hardware needed to mine Bitcoin.
+The energy used in mining costs money, as does the hardware needed to mine bitcoin.
 Both these costs are seen as an investment that contributes to the perceived fundamental value of Bitcoin.

 MakerDAO has two distinct cryptocurrencies, each of them different than Bitcoin in their own way.
 The first is DAI, the platform’s stablecoin.
-Tied in value to the US Dollar, this is radically different from Bitcoin, a currency known for its volatility.
+Tied in value to the US Dollar, this is radically different from Bitcoin, a currency known for its price volatility.
 DAI also has a very different purpose than Bitcoin, as DAI is used for cryptocurrency lending.
 Bitcoin has no such functionality.

 As an investment, Maker and Bitcoin are both very different propositions.
 A Bitcoin investor might have faith that Bitcoin will be used more and more as a payment system, or that it will take its place as a new gold.
 Maker, on the other hand, is linked to the DeFi movement, and its success depends upon the success of crypto as a whole.
 If there is a large demand for cryptocurrency loans, Maker should do well.
-The question is whether this demand will continue to grow.

 How to buy and sell Maker

-if a user wants to buy and hold them as a long term, secure investment, then a hardware or software wallet can be used.
+if a user wants to buy Maker and hold them as a long-term, secure investment, then a hardware or software wallet can be used.
 Hardware wallets are more secure, but they do cost money which could deter smaller investors.
 In contrast, software wallets are usually free.
 As a stablecoin, DAI will not change in value very much, so it makes more sense to buy MKR as an investment.

 Buy & sell crypto instantlyStart trading